 In October 2013 Campion School was awarded Heart of England in Bloom’s 2013 prestigious silver-gilt award for their gardens around the school, including the vegetable garden, the nature reserve and the newly improved courtyard garden.
 There are four possible award standards from bronze, silver, silver-gilt to gold.
 Silver –gilt is given for an entrant that has not only met the criteria and objectives with a high standard throughout but who has also in one or more areas been exceptionally thorough.
 This award is considered to be a potential Gold award winner of the future.

-Robin Russell, Heart of England in Bloom judge, pictured below, came to present the award to Dave Worthington, the schools Horticulture expert and four Year 8 students who helped with gardening.
-The judges were particularly impressed by the new shelter in the courtyard garden, which was designed by students, the water harvesting scheme on the sports roof and the development of the nature reserve.
-Dave Worthington was delighted that ‘the students have this wonderful recognition for all their hard work.
-I am really very proud.’
+Robin Russell, Heart of England in Bloom judge, came to present the award and was particularly impressed by the shelter in the courtyard garden, which was designed by students, the water harvesting scheme on the sports roof and the development of the nature reserve.